 --ssl-mode=DISABLED, clients use an unencrypted connection.

-similar to the options used on the server side, but
+options used on the server side, but

 --ssl-key identify the client